cypress-io/cypress-example-recipes/README.md

-[File Upload in React](#file-upload-in-react) | Unit Testing | Test file upload in React app [Adding Chai Assertions](#adding-chai-assertions) | Extending Cypress | Add new or custom chai assertions [Bootstrapping your App](#bootstrapping-your-app) | Server Communication | Seed your application with test data
+[File Upload in React](#file-upload-in-react) | Unit Testing | Test file upload in React app [Adding Chai Assertions](#adding-chai-assertions) | Extending Cypress | Add new or custom chai assertions [Bootstrapping your App](#bootstrapping-your-app) | Server Communication | Seed your application with test data [Seeding your Database in Node](#seeding-your-database-in-node) | Server Communication | Seed your database with test data

 ## Overview